Ethiopia Secures Sea Access in Landmark Deal with Breakaway Somali Region

 Despite the potential benefits for Ethiopia and Somaliland, the deal has met with strong opposition from Somalia.
 The Somali government perceives the agreement as a ‘blatant disregard for international norms’, and Somalia’s former president has expressed serious concerns.
 The agreement’s implications for the sovereignty and territorial integrity of Somalia and the surrounding region remain contentious issues.

-As Ethiopia embarks on this new maritime venture, the world watches closely.
 This deal, while offering Ethiopia access to strategic ports and a potential military base, also presents Somaliland with a chance to break free from its international isolation.
-However, the agreement’s regional impact and its potential to reshape the geopolitical dynamics of the Horn of Africa will depend on how it navigates the sensitive issues of sovereignty and territory in this volatile region.

 Subscribe to BNN Breaking